 The Financial Aid Director housed in the Health Sciences Center Student Services Office, is available for assistance with financial aid.
-The School of Nursing has a few dedicated scholarships-the Larabee, Roberts, Heath, Franklin, Hearst, Holland, Tinney, Presidential and the General scholarship.
+The School of Nursing has a few dedicated scholarships-the Larabee, Roberts, Heath, Ford Bank Group, Franklin, Hearst, Holland, Keyner, Tinney, Presidential, President's Council, Graduate Potential for Excellence and the General scholarship.
 In addition, there are general scholarships and loans administered by the Financial Aid Director for which School of Nursing students are eligible.
-Some community organizations such as the United Methodist Women, the Lubbock-Crosby-Garza Medical Auxillary and the Lubbock Foundation provide scholarships on a consistent basis for nursing students.
+Some organizations such as the United Methodist Women, the Texas Tech Ex-Student Association, the Lubbock-Crosby-Garza Medical Auxillary, Texas Higher Education Coordinating Board and the Lubbock Foundation provide scholarships on a consistent basis for nursing students.
+Some traineeships are available for graduate students.
 Information is posted at appropriate times to alert students to application procedures and deadlines.